casey/degenerate/man/src/introduction.md

 # Introduction

-Degenerate is a programmable generative art engine engine.
+Degenerate is a programmable generative art engine.
 It is developed on [GitHub](https://github.com/casey/degenerate/) and deployed at [degenerate.computer](https://degenerate.computer).

-## Execution Model
+## Image Filters

-Degenerate operates as a chain of filters, with the output of each filter feeding into the next.
-Commands are issued to change the state of the current filter, which is then applied with `render()`.
+Degenerate operates as a chain of image filters.
+The output of each filter is used as the input of the next filter.
+Degenerate programs change the state of the the current image filter, and call `render()` to apply it.

+Image filters have a number of properties that determine what they do.
+The chapter on [rendering](rendering.md) has more .

+#### Mask

+#### Operation

+#### Transformation

+#### Alpha

+#### Wrap

-The primary components of a filter are a "mask", which determines which pixels the filter will operate on, and an "operation", which determines what will happen to those pixels.
+The primary components of a filter are a mask, which determines which pixels the filter will operate on, a transformation, which determines which

+and an "operation", which determines what will happen to those pixels.

 For example, to set the mask to an X, you can do `x()`, and to set the